CodeAlexP/TestSpringBoot/README.md

 # TestSpringBoot
-This is a test repository for SpringBoot
+This is a test repository for SpringBoot using React for the frontend